 I can only imagine that.
 Speaking about the awful things, you were also at Malcolm’s funeral, right?

 Mark Evans: Yeah.
 Angry and myself went to the funeral, yeah.
 We were invited.
 It was just really sad, man.
 Well, that was a bit of a celebration, but it was tough, man, because I know Malcolm’s son, Ross, very well.
-He lives very close to me in Sydney, and yeah, he’s– but I think in times like this you have to think about what Malcolm’s left.
+He lives very close to me in Sydney, and yeah, he’s– but I think you have to think about what Malcolm’s left in times like this.
 He’s left an amazing legacy, and he’s just a great guitar player, and it’s just one of those awful things that happen in life that are so incredibly unfair.
 But it is life, and he certainly achieved amazing things during his lifetime.
 To leave that heritage and legacy is just brilliant.
 He was a great guy too.
 I used to feel tall when I was in that band.
 I was the big guy even I’m only five-foot-six tall.

 NO MORE HALL OF FAME TALK

-This is a bit of old news, but when AC/DC was introduced to Hall of Fame in 2002, you were first going to be included, but at the end, you were uninvited to the ceremony.
+This is a bit of old news, but when AC/DC was introduced to the Hall of Fame in 2002, you were first going to be included, but in the end, you were uninvited to the ceremony.
 There’s talk about it in your book “Dirty Deeds: My Life Inside/Outside AC/DC” (2011).
-What you think about that decision now, several years later?
+What do you think about that decision now, several years later?

 Mark Evans: I think that the decision was right.
-I don’t know what was– all I knew at the start was that they got in contact with me and I was invited to go.
-And they told me they reviewed their decision, and I didn’t, in fact, qualify.
-Which is fine.
+I don’t know what was– all I knew at the start was that they contacted me, and I was invited to go.
+And they told me they reviewed their decision, and I didn’t, in fact, qualify, which is fine.
 I think that the thing is– this is old news, but I think the band with Cliff, Malcolm, Angus, Phil, Brian, and Bon, is exactly the way it should be.
 That makes sense to me.
 That was just like it was– I didn’t put the press release out saying I was nominated.
 The Hall of Fame put it out, and people were ringing me.
-Say, “Well, wait and see you know.”
+Say, “Well, wait and see, you know.”
 It’s one of those things.
-There was a misunderstanding so no big deal, but I think they got the decision right and the band as it was, with Phil, Malcolm, Angus, Cliff, and Brian.
+There was a misunderstanding, so it’s not a big deal, but I think they got the decision right and the band as it was, with Phil, Malcolm, Angus, Cliff, and Brian.
 And Bon must be there too because Bon was such a huge part of it.
 I mean, I was there a fairly short period.
 Five albums, I think?
 I don’t know because all the albums are in different territories.
 But, yeah, I think they got it right.
 No, no. No hard feelings or just, yeah, no bother.

 It’s past, and that’s about it.